goat-community/osm-contributions/README.md

 2. Save the XML-files in the changesets folder and rename it according the feature type. (point.osm, line.osm, polygon.osm)

+3. Add the contributors to `osm_mappers.py´.

-3. Adjust the directory if necessary in `contribution_analysis.py`.
+4. Adjust the directory if necessary in `contribution_analysis.py`.

-4. Run the scripts `contribution_analysis.py`
+5. Run the scripts `contribution_analysis.py`

-5. Check the CSV-files and Geojson-file in results-folder.
+6. Check the CSV-files and Geojson-file in results-folder.